Group Home Requirements in Texas

 A group home provides personalized care, assistance, and supervision in a comfortable, home-like setting.
 These homes support a range of individuals, including:

-• The Elderly (e.g., assisted living facility options for seniors)
+• The elderly (e.g., assisted living facilities for seniors)

 Group homes aim to create a caring space for each resident.
 They provide the right level of care and support independent living when possible.